GadgetFactory/RetroCade_Synth/readme.txt

   *You must have FlowStone installed to modify the Dashboard.
 The free version can be downloaded from: http://www.dsprobotics.com/download.php

 ChangeLog:
+9/26/2013       Version 1.1
+        -Added SID Analog Filters!!!!!!!!
+Thanks to Alvie for writing the VHDL code.
+        -Added SidPlayer library to process SID files from smallFS and SD Cards.
+Thanks to Alvie for porting to the ZPUino.

 1/9/2013        Version 1.02
         -NoteOff fix from Lee O'D